Miami Hurricanes football: Touchdown Tommy

 Touchdown Tommy is the cannon that is fired off when the team runs out of the tunnel, after every point that the Hurricanes score, and at the conclusion of all team wins.
 The cannon is kept by the University of Miami's Sigma Chi fraternity's Cannon Master and fired off during the games by senior brothers of Sigma Chi.
-Touchdown Tommy is the third oldest tradition at the University of Miami after the Iron Arrow Honor Society (founded 1926), the highest honor awarded by the university, and Sebastian the Ibis, mascot of the Miami Hurricanes since 1957.
+Touchdown Tommy is the third-oldest tradition at the University of Miami after the Iron Arrow Honor Society, the highest honor awarded by the university founded in 1926, and Sebastian the Ibis, the mascot of the Miami Hurricanes since 1957.

-The Smoke
+Smoke

 One of the Hurricanes best-known traditions is the team's entrance scene.
 The team enters the field through a large cloud of white smoke billowing from its entrance tunnel, amid a tape of a hurricane blasting over the sound system.
 The smoke comes from fire extinguisher exhaust that billows from a series of pipes welded together by school transportation director Bob Nalette in the 1950s.
 In 2008, the pipes were moved from the Miami Orange Bowl, the former home field for the Hurricanes, to Hard Rock Stadium, where the team has played since 2008.

 Following the University Miami football program's rise to national prominence in the 1980s, many high school, college and NFL teams over the last 25 years have copied this practice, and in 2001 ABC made a parody of it for a Saturday college football commercial.

 Ring of Honor

 In 1997, the university established the 'Ring of Honor' as a way to honor outstanding players who have passed through the Hurricane football program.
 Members are selected by an anonymous advisory committee, the director of athletics and the head football coach.
-The names and jersey numbers of the inductees were displayed on the upper deck of the Orange Bowl (which has since been torn down).
+The names and jersey numbers of the inductees were displayed on the upper deck of the Orange Bowl.
 The inaugural class of included Jim Dooley, Ted Hendricks, George Mira, and Vinny Testaverde.
 These four players are the only ones in the history of the program to have their numbers retired by the university as well.
-Vinny Testaverde's number was taken out of retirement for the 2015–2016 football season, at Testaverde's behest.
-His son wears No. 14.
+In the 2015–16 season, Vinny Testaverde's retired number was unretired at his own request, allowing his son, Vincent Testaverde Jr., to wear No. 14 for the first time since its number retirement.

 A second group of players consisting of Ottis Anderson, Don Bosseler, Bernie Kosar, and Burgess Owens was inducted in 1999.
 After a nine-year hiatus, five new players were added in 2008: Pro Football Hall of Famers Jim Kelly and Jim Otto, former Heisman Trophy-winner Gino Torretta, running back Edgerrin James, and defensive lineman Cortez Kennedy.

 In 2009, College Football Hall of Fame defensive back Bennie Blades, running back and former Miami head coach Eddie Dunn, and quarterback Steve Walsh were inducted.